Creating a Life Map

 Even though you might enjoy talking about yourself, you may be clueless as to what important life events you should include in an autobiography.
 A life map is a graphic organizer that uses pictures to represent major life events.
 You can use this map to inspire you before you write an autobiographical assignment, or you can simply create one to spark conversation with your friends.
 There are many examples and templates for life maps online, but here are some tips on their creation.
 Other words for life maps are mind mapping or life roadmaps.

-Write down your important life events.
+Write down and brainstorm about your important life events.
 Scholastic’s life map checklist has several major life event questions you can answer.
 If you’re in a group of people, such as a classroom situation, interview other students with the life map checklist.
 This can be an interactive process as you talk to others and see what the possibilities are.